 Back from the Dead/Auto-Revive: One of Yama Raja's passives allows her to do this automatically at the cost of her spirit orbs.
 The limitations are that she'll only recover a small HP and this ability has a 3 minute cooldown.

-Big Brother Worship: Idolizes his brother so much and values his advices.
+Big Brother Worship: Idolizes her brother so much and values his advices.
 When he was still a good guy, anyway.
+Her inability to reconcile her love for him with what he began to do as a demon is what drove her to accepting more and more of Eun's power in her Asura class.

 Bilingual Bonus: Many of her skill names (as well as her job titles) are written in Chinese letters, with English alternate names - and that's in the Korean version.